magecloudkit/magecloudkit/docs/general/backups.md

 ## Database

 The databases are automatically backed up every hour by AWS and stored securely.
-By Default, they are kept for a period of 7 days.
+By default, they are kept for a period of 7 days.
 This setting is configurable using the parameters provided by the `database/aws/aurora` module.

 **Note:** Due to Amazon security policies it is not possible to access a database backup directly.
 Instead you must either